droidAadi/testApp/README.md

   **a) script_lint.gradle** - This contains script for running lint tool via **gradlew command**.
 We have another folder in root directory with the name lint which contains a file named **rules_line.xml**.
 This file can be used to customize the existing lint rules.
 If reqiured, you can add CheckStyle, PMD, findbugs scripts here as well depending upon your requirement.

   **b) script_sonar.gradle**- This script triggers the sonar-qube report generation.
 Complete sonar report is pushed to your Sonar server (which is a localhost:9000 for this project).
+You can also view code coverage report on SonarQube Server.

   **c) script_jacoco.gradle** - This contains the jacoco configuration for tests coverage calculation.